libts/tslib/README.md

     # ts_test_mt

 ### use the filtered result in your system
-You need a tool using tslib'd API and provide it to your input system.
+You need a tool using tslib's API that glues tslib's touch samples to your input system.
 There are various ways to do so on various systems.
 We only describe one way for Linux here - using tslib's included userspace input evdev driver `ts_uinput`:

     # ts_uinput -d -v